eBay/Muse/muse-site/docs/03 - understanding-muse/02 - muse-registry.md

 - **appName**: the current app name.
 - **envName**: the current env name.
 - **plugins**: the plugins to be loaded.
+- **isDev**: whether is under local dev environment.
 - **cdn**: the static server address to serve plugin bundles.
 By default it uses the same server which serves index.html under path `/muse-assets`.
 In a more robust approach is hosting static bundles with some cdn service.
 Note that cdn server should respect the Muse resource patern like `/muse-assets/p/@ebay.muse-lib-react/v1.2.1/dist/main.js`.
 - **bootPlugin**: the boot plugin name.
 - **serviceWorker**: if exists, register it.
 By default Muse app server middleware provides a service worker to cache and clean plugin bundles in the browser side.
 It ensures every plugin version is only downloaded once.

+Based on the value of `MUSE_GLOBAL` you can detect the current app and environment information.
+For example, you can use different API endpoints based on `isDev` or envionments information.

 ## Understanding `muse export`
 In the [get started](../02%20-%20get-started.md) topic we have used the `muse export` command.
 It exports all necessary registry metadata and assets for a Muse app and environment.
 The exported content includes two parts: